Hizb-Bit/practice_code/README.md

 # practice_code
-This code is for the practice purpose.
+These codes are written for the practice purposes.